-From the GUI, edit a custom AP profile and select Frequency Handoff and AP Handoff as required for each radio on the AP.
+From the GUI, edit a custom AP profile and in the Client load balancing field, select Frequency Handoff and AP Handoff as required for the AP profile.

 From the CLI, you configure wireless client load balancing thresholds for each custom AP profile.
-Enable access point handoff and frequency handoff separately for each radio in the custom AP profile.

 '''

 config wireless-controller wtp-profile

 edit new-ap-profile

-set handoff-rssi <rssi int>
+set handoff-rssi <rssi_int>

+set handoff-sta-thresh <clients_int>

+set frequency-handoff {disable | enable}

+set ap-handoff {disable | enable}

+config radio-1

+end

+config radio-2

+end

 '''

-- handoff-rssi is the RSSI threshold.
+Configuration options Description handoff-rssi The RSSI threshold.
 Clients with a 5 GHz RSSI threshold over this value are load balanced to the 5 GHz frequency band.
 Default is 25.
-Range is 20 to 30. - handoff-sta-thresh is the access point handoff threshold.
+Range is 20 to 30. handoff-sta-thresh The access point handoff threshold.
 If the access point has more clients than this threshold it is considered busy and clients are changed to another access point.
-Default is 30, range is 5 to 25. - frequency-handoff enable or disable frequency handoff load balancing for this radio.
-Disabled by default. - ap-handoff enable or disable access point handoff load balancing for this radio.
+Default is 30, range is 5 to 25. frequency-handoff Enable or disable frequency handoff load balancing.
+Disabled by default. ap-handoff Enable or disable access point handoff load balancing.
 Disabled by default.